Daniel J. Frey

 That person has no character.

-A person with Character will not sit idly by when presented by adversity.
+A person with Character will not sit idly by when presented with adversity.

-A person with Character will not turn their backs when injustice strikes.
+A person with Character will not turn their back when injustice strikes.

 It is not just one definition of Character that can respond to injustice.